yahya-goorakani/Image-processing/laneDetection/README.md

 ## Usage

 1. Ensure Python and OpenCV are installed on your system.
-2. Run the `laneDetection.py` script:
+2. Run the `laneDetection.py` script.